offthedial/site/src/pages/idtga/rules.md

 - All rules are subject to change between seasons, please make sure you read the rules each season before entering.
 - If there are an uneven number of players, the latest signups will be set to emergency subs.
 Make sure to sign up early to reserve a team!
 - By registering you agree to abide by our [terms and conditions](/legal).
+- For this season, you must also read and agree to the [Prize Pool blog post](https://otd.ink/posts/prizepool)

 ---